Understanding your relationship with Goldsmiths ("the student contract").

 Students are bound by a number of regulations, policies and procedures that set out how we deal with various parts of your student journey.

-If there is a conflict between any of the above, then we would resolve it in the order we have set out the parts of your contract above.
+If there is a conflict between any of the above, then we would resolve it in the order we have set out parts of your Student Contract above.